-Wales' Tipuric announces shock retirement from Tests
+Wales' Jones & Tipuric shock retirement from Tests

-Justin Tipuric: Wales flanker announces shock retirement from Test rugby
+Alun Wyn Jones and Justin Tipuric announce shock retirement from Test rugby

 Last updated on .From the section Welsh Rugby

-Wales' Justin Tipuric has retired from international rugby just four months before the World Cup.
+Wales pair Alun Wyn Jones and Justin Tipuric have retired from international rugby four months before the World Cup.

+Jones, 37, is world rugby's record cap holder following 170 Tests for Wales and the British and Irish Lions.

+His announcement came just an hour after 33-year-old Tipuric announced he was also quitting international rugby.

-Tipuric had been named in Warren Gatland's 54-strong training squad for September's tournament in France.
+Both Ospreys forwards had been had been named in Warren Gatland's 54-man training squad for September's tournament in France.

+Jones, who made his international debut against Argentina in 2006, has played 158 times for Wales and 12 Tests for the British and Irish Lions on four tours.

+He led the Lions on the 2021 tour of South Africa and was skipper for the 2013 Test winning decider against Australia in Sydney.

 Making the shock announcement on social media, he said: "During the off season I've had time to reflect on my career and now seems the right time to step away from international rugby."